Comparing Tutor Perini (NYSE:TPC) & Sports Field (OTCMKTS:SFHI)

 Sports Field Holdings, Inc., a product development company, engages in the design, engineering, and construction of athletic fields and facilities, and sports complexes.
 It develops, sells, and installs PrimePlay line of synthetic turf and track products, infill materials, and shock/drainage pads; and Replicated Grass synthetic turf systems.
 The company's target markets include colleges, universities, high schools, primary schools, municipal parks and recreations departments, commercial and residential landscaping projects, private club sports associations, and independent athletic training facilities, as well as golf and golf related activities.
 Sports Field Holdings, Inc. was founded in 2011 and is headquartered in St. Charles, Illinois.

-Receive News & Ratings for Sports Field Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Sports Field and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Tutor Perini Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Tutor Perini and related companies with MarketBeat.com's FREE daily email newsletter.